-Children First Foundation was established when, inspired by Moira Kelly AO, a team of like-minded people shared her dream of a world where all children had access to excellent medical care when they needed it.
+Children First Foundation was established when a team of like-minded people shared a dream of a world where all children had access to excellent medical care when they needed it.

 The early years

 1999 – the Foundation is established

 Thanks to the hard work and dedication of many people the plans eventually became a reality with the formal establishment of Children First Foundation in July 1999.
 Rotary International District 9790 joined forces with Children First and at the same time Rotarian and Kilmore local Noel Baker and his wife Janis donated 45 hectares of land to the newly formed Foundation to build a home for the children.

 An old house was donated and transported from Bright and a team, led by Rotary District Governor Geoff McIlvenna and Bernie Lamers AM re-built and fitted it out with donated materials and fixtures.
-The design of the Farm’s homestead enables us to meet the complex needs of the children before and after surgery.
+The design of the house enables us to meet the complex needs of the children before and after surgery.

-The 100 square Rehabilitation Home, which we now know as the Farm, was opened by the then Governor of Victoria John Landy AC MBE in November 2011.
+The 100 square home was opened by the then Governor of Victoria John Landy AC MBE in November 2011.

 2008 – a new focus, closer to home